francesco-sodano/birdy/README.md

 the next paragraphs will guide you on the device configuration and on the backend creation (if required)

-# The device
+# The Device

-# The backend
+# The Back-end

-# The mobile app
+# The Mobile App

 # Notice

 1. **Privacy** is always important for us.
 Birdy is designed and configured to have a very short focus range (5 cm max). it means that everything out of this range will be out-of-focus and blurred.
 2. **Squirrels** are usually a common issues for bird feeders: There is actually no way to stop squirrels to come to the feeder but hey.. let's them eat too.. we are nature friends! :).
-Birdy as anyway a specific function to detect squirrel presence (also with an alert for the Birdy owner if configured).
+Birdy as anyway a specific function to detect squirrel presence and don't collect pictures (also with an alert for the Birdy owner if configured).